nikkilr88/egghead-asciicasts/react-fundamentals/lessons/react-custom-proptype-validation.md

 ![Prop isRequired](../images/react-custom-proptype-validation-prop-isRequired.png)

-If we want to achieve further validation, we can instead of returning a `React.PropTypes`, we can return a custom function.
+If we want to achieve further validation, we can instead of returning a `React.propTypes`, we can return a custom function.
 This function is going to take in `props`, which is all the props that our components received, `propName`, which is the name for this particular prop, as well as our component.

 ``` javascript
 Title.propTypes = {